Beloit Society for Learning Unlimited

 Description:

-The Beloit Police Department's Sgt.
-Ryan Flanagan will hold a training class to help prepare us for an active shooter situation.
+The Beloit Police Department's Sergeant Ryan Flanagan will hold a training class to help prepare us for an active shooter situation.

 When: